-OTHER IMPLICATIONS AND RISKS:
+7 OTHER IMPLICATIONS AND RISKS:

-7.1 None arising from the report
+7.1 There are no risks currently flowing from the consideration of this report.

 ORIGINATOR CHECKLIST (MUST BE COMPLETED) PLEASE STATE 'YES' OR 'NO' Has legal advice been sought on this submission?
 No Has the PCC's Chief Finance Officer been consulted?
 Yes Have equality, diversity and human rights implications been considered including equality analysis, as appropriate?
 Yes Have human resource implications been considered?
 Yes Is the recommendation consistent with the objectives in the Police and Crime Plan?
 Yes Has consultation been undertaken with people or agencies likely to be affected by the recommendation?
 Yes Has communications advice been sought on areas of likely media interest and how they might be managed?
 Yes In relation to the above, have all relevant issues been highlighted in the 'other implications and risks' section of the submission?
 Yes